-Two barrels from 7-Inch RML Guns mounted on plinths close to the shop and Surrender Chamber.
-The 7-Inch RML Gun used for coast defence was developed from the type used by the Royal Navy, as indeed were many other coast artillery guns, such as the 68-Pounders at the Navy Museum at Changi and at Ladang on Pulau Tekong.
-This type of 7-Inch RML Gun became known as ‘Bottle Guns’ because the shape of the barrel resembled lemonade bottles of the day.
+The 7 Inch RML Gun used for coast defence was developed from the type used by the Royal Navy, as indeed were many other coast artillery guns, such as the 68-Pounders at the Navy Museum at Changi and at Ladang on Pulau Tekong.

 The five Trench Mortars on display were originally displayed in front of the Victoria Memorial Hall.
 Later they were moved to the National Museum, where they were placed outside.
 They were moved to the Fort in 1969.

-It is one of four 8-Inch Guns emplaced in Singapore - Two on Mount Serapong and two at Fort Tanjong Katong.
-Prior to this gun being displayed at Fort Siloso, it was mounted at Blakang Mati’s football field.
+One of four 8 Inch Guns emplaced in Singapore is displayed at Fort Siloso.
+Prior to the gun being displayed at Fort Siloso, it was mounted at Blakang Mati’s football field.
 It was brought to the Fort in 1974.